azap2124/bellabeat_case_study_sql/README.md

 ## 2. Prepare
 For this next step, I will use Google's ROCCC methodology in order to figure out if there are any problems with the data and if it has any problems with bias or credibility.
-I used this [database](https://www.kaggle.com/arashnic/fitbit) for my analysis.
+I utilized this [database](https://www.kaggle.com/arashnic/fitbit) for my analysis.

 #### Data Source
 This dataset includes thirty participants.
 Thirty Fitbit users willingly provided their consent for the collection of personal tracker data, which included minute-level output for physical activity, heart rate, and sleep monitoring.
 The dataset has 18 CSV documents each containing different data insights.